pchandu/pair-reading/README.md

 ```
 Once a user finishes onboarding, the user lands on the dashboard, where the main functionality of the app exists.
 # Dashboard
-The dashboard is broken into 2 modules: user profile (red outline on the left) and external interaction: scheduling meetings on the calendar (purple) and visiting bookclubs (pink outline on the bottom right).
+The dashboard is broken into 2 modules: user profile and external interaction: scheduling meetings on the calendar and visiting bookclubs.
 ## User Profile
 Users have two primary functionalities:
 1. managing invites.
 Users can be invited to join bookclubs or accept a meeting with a match.